Last updated: Tuesday, April 29, 5:50 p.m., EDT

 In order to ensure the health and safety of our community, we will be in touch with families about the screening process we put in place before their child is returning to campus.
-Students will not be permitted to return to campus until that screening process is completed and they show no signs of any illness.
+We will follow local and state guidelines and precautions.
 All students must complete the Travel Form as part of this process.

-- What will students need to participate in online learning?
+- What will students need to participate in remote learning?

 - What if my child does not have access to a device or high speed internet at their current location?